gagan-iitb/DataAnalyticsAndVisualization/README.md

 # Data Analytics And Visualization
-Course Page for DS250 (Data Analytics and Visualization) being taught at [IIT Bhilai, India](https://www.iitbhilai.ac.in/index.php) in the Winter Semester of 2025.
+Course Page for DS251 (Data Analytics and Visualization) and Lab course DS252 being taught at [IIT Bhilai, India](https://www.iitbhilai.ac.in/index.php) in the Winter Semester of 2026.

 <br> Course Instructor: [Dr. Gagan Raj Gupta ](https://www.iitbhilai.ac.in/index.php?pid=gagan)

 This course's purpose is to introduce students to various algorithms and techniques for data analysis and visualization.
-We will emphasize activity-based learning and develop industry-relevant skills in the fields of data visualization and analysis of complex data sets, such as large network data.
+We will emphasize working with real world datasets around us and develop relevant skills in the fields of data visualization and analysis of complex data sets, such as large network data.

+__Grading Scheme__

+A. Lecture course (ds251) will have maximum weightage for exams (30, 50) and surprise quiz based (10).
+We will delve into the mathematics and algorithms of data analysis.
+I would like to give practice problems and bonus questions regularly to build critical thinking and problem solving skills (10).

+B. Lab course (ds252) will have regular programming and data analysis tests without internet (50).
+Each student will get an individual project (40), where they have to collect, clean and analyse the data and present insights as a story.
+There will be regular practice problem sets and lab exercises (10).

 Motivation
 ----------
-* Useful insights can be obtained from data that can help people: healthcare, industry, governments, science
+* Useful insights can be obtained from data that can help people: agriculture, healthcare, industry, governments, science
 * Getting data is becoming easier day by day, but is very complex and difficult for people to understand
 * Data has _errors_ of various types (missing, incorrect etc.), is _incomplete_ and is _hard to clean_ (e.g. user reviews/ratings, distorted images)
 * Data usually has _complex correlations_ and i.i.d. assumptions don't always work very well (e.g. graph data, time-series data)